 How to integrate custom fonts in your JavaFX application by using CSS

-This is one of the CSS tips that were part of my “Extreme Guimaker” talk at JavaOne this year and will show how you can change to font for a complete application or only a specific control by using CSS.
+This is one of the CSS tips that were part of my “Extreme Guimaker” talk at JavaOne this year and will show how you can change the font for a complete application or only a specific control by using CSS.

 Before explaining the CSS solution I want to show a short example in Java code:

-In the code the font of a button is set to “Arial” with a size of 24.
+In the code, the font of a button is set to “Arial” with a size of 24.
 All basic nodes in JavaFX that contains a text provide a font property that can be simply used to define a new font for the node.
-I don’t think that this is best practice because the font is an attribute that styles the application and therefore it should be separated from the application code.
+I don’t think that this is a best practice because the font is an attribute that styles the application and therefore it should be separated from the application code.

 Set fonts by CSS